Home > Calculators > Mutual Fund Expense Ratio Calculator

 What is the Expense Ratio?

-The expense ratio is the percentage that denotes the amount of money you are paying to the AMC as a fee to manage your investments.
-In other words, it is the per-unit cost for running and managing the mutual fund.
-The expense ratio differs from one mutual fund to another.
-You do not pay for this expense ratio separately; it is calculated as a percentage of the daily investment value.
+The expense ratio refers to the percentage that indicates the cost you pay to the AMC for managing your investments.
+In simpler terms, it is the cost incurred for operating and managing a mutual fund.
+This expense ratio varies across different mutual funds, and it's important to note that you don't pay for it separately.
+Instead, it's deducted as a percentage of the daily investment value.

-For example, if you invest Rs 5000 in a mutual fund with an expense ratio of 2%, then (2%/365=0.0054%) will be deducted from the investment value each day.
-The per-day levying of the expense ratio ensures that you only pay for the period you stay invested.
-But this deduction of the expense ratio is lowering your returns by a tiny amount every day.
-Hence, a mutual fund scheme with a lower expense ratio is more beneficial to you because it takes away a lesser portion of money from your returns.
+For example, if you invest Rs 5000 in a mutual fund with a 2% expense ratio, then (2%/365 = 0.0054%) is deducted daily from the investment.
+This per-day deduction ensures you're only paying for the period you're invested.
+Although the expense ratio is small, it reduces your returns gradually.
+So, a mutual fund with a lower expense ratio is more beneficial since it takes a smaller cut from your returns.

 Expense Ratio Formula

-• Average AUM: The total value of all investors’ money in that fund
+• Average AUM: The total value of all investor money in that fund.

 Calculation of Expense Ratio

-Now that you have understood what is mutual fund expense ratio let us assume a hypothetical equity mutual fund scheme with AUM (assets under management) of Rs 700 Cr, and the expenses it bears for the above-mentioned costs sum up to Rs 14 Cr.
+Now that you understand the expense ratio, let's look at a hypothetical equity mutual fund scheme with AUM (assets under management) of Rs 700 Cr, and total expenses of Rs 14 Cr.

-This implies that in a year, each investor will have to pay 2% as the expense ratio to the AMC, which will be deducted each day till the time you are invested in the scheme.
+This means that, over the course of the year, each investor will pay 2% of the investment value as the expense ratio, which will be deducted daily as long as you're invested in the scheme.

 Components of Expense Ratio

-• Legal/Audit fee: Mutual funds are governed by the Securities and Exchange Board of India, and hence, to comply with all the regulations and laws, they need constant legal intervention and audits of their processes, schemes, etc. Any costs pertaining to audits, registration, transfers, legal checks, etc., are also a part of the expense ratio.
+• Legal/Audit Fee: Mutual funds are regulated by the Securities and Exchange Board of India (SEBI).
+To comply with regulations, they require ongoing legal services and audits.
+These costs are also part of the expense ratio.

 Example of Expense Ratio